Education: STEM - MA

 |Engineering and Mathematics|

-These courses may include two to four required weekend face-to-face sessions on campus in St. Paul, MN
+These courses may include two-to-four weekend face-to-face sessions on campus in St. Paul, MN.

-Note: St. Kate's will accept 12 credits from the University of St. Thomas’ Center for Engineering STEM Engineering Education Certificate into this program.
+Note: St. Kate's will accept up to 12 credits from the University of St. Thomas’ Center for Engineering STEM Engineering Education Certificate into this program.
 Contact the program director for details.